Author: Siro, Mugabi

 Typically, a backend is specified for one or more frontends.
 To support multiple frontends, the backend is used in multiplexing mode.
 A frontend could refer to a QEMU emulated device or some other facility such as the HMI (or simply monitor).

-For QEMU frontend devices, the general format for specifying the backend-frontend pairing is:
+For frontends that are implemented by QEMU emulated devices, the general format for specifying the backend-frontend pairing is:

 QEMU command line: